 Fifty or sixty years ago, when someone needed help with addiction, friends and family may have sent them to a religious-based program.
-And the hopes was that through finding a closer relationship with God, the addiction would eventually come to an end.
+And the hope was that through finding a closer relationship with God, the addiction would eventually come to an end.
 Although religion continues to be a common path of recovery for thousands of men and women, today there is not just one road to recovery, there are several.
-This article will explore the different paths that people may take to find their sobriety and stay strong in it.
+Westwind Recovery understands the different paths that people may take to find their sobriety and stay strong in it.

-There are many programs through various churches and religious organizations that people use to get sober.
-They may have already been a part of a certain religious organization prior to getting addicted to drugs or alcohol.
+- Religion or Spirituality: There are many programs through various churches and religious organizations that people use to get sober.
+They may have already been a part of a certain religious organization before getting addicted to drugs or alcohol.
 Because of the familiarity and comfort of their religious path, they choose to recover through this path.

-Essentially, this path could be categorized above, under Religion and Spirituality because the 12-step model invites a person to develop a relationship with a higher power.
-However, there are many participants of the 12-step path that aren’t religious in other ways and this is a path of recovery many people take.
+- 12-step: Essentially, this path could be categorized above, under Religion and Spirituality, because the 12-step model invites a person to develop a relationship with a higher power.
+However, there are many participants of the 12-step path that aren’t religious in other ways, and this is a path of recovery many people take.

-In addition to the 12-step model, there are other recovery organizations that have purposely left the religion out of recovery, such as Secular Organization for Sobriety or S.O.S.
+- Secular 12-step: In addition to the 12-step model, other recovery organizations have purposely left religion out of recovery, such as Secular Organization for Sobriety or S.O.S.

-Just as someone might find comfort in their religious community, others may find comfort in a cultural-based group, such as White Bison for Native Americans.
+- Cultural Group: Just as someone might find comfort in their religious community, others may find comfort in a cultural-based group, such as White Bison, for Native Americans.

-In rare cases, some people are able to recover from addiction on their own.
-However, it should be noted that these individuals may have a strong network of support, they may not have a genetic predisposition toward addiction, and they may not have a long history of addiction.
+- Individual Path: In rare cases, some people can recover from addiction on their own.
+However, note these individuals may have a strong network of support, they may not have a genetic predisposition toward addiction, and they may not have a long history of addiction.
 Typically, addiction is hard to overcome and requires professional help.
-Yet, there are people who can recover on their own without relapse.
+Yet, some people can recover on their own without relapse.

 Keep in mind that this is not an exhaustive list.
 There may be other paths of recovery not listed here.
 However, for someone new to recovery, this list might be useful in finding a path that’s right for them.